kakafred/PrometheusAlert-Message/README.md

 wget https://github.com/kakafred/PrometheusAlert-Message/archive/refs/heads/main.zip
 ```

-2. You can copy the code into your **PrometheusAlert** MessageDemo template.
+2. You can copy the code into your **PrometheusAlert** Message template.

    Only **Feishu template** is supported now.
 You can get more other media template at > [Template Sharing Board](https://github.com/feiyu563/PrometheusAlert/issues/30)